 Travel.
 Just typing the word allows for a conga line of synthesizing peptides, shitting their hormonal values directly into my bloodstream, and surfing the wave to awaken the smallest cells of consciousness that lie dormant within me, convinced of the lost cause of it all after years of devising with minimal related action.

-For more than 25 years the idea of long term, extended travel has been as much ignored as not, the latter producing big blooms of exciting plans for immersive cultural experiences with my family, but birthing small sprouts of watered-down intentions and idled efforts as I mired myself in the unknowns until the aspiration withdrew, withering back to the dark recesses of my mind to collect dust.
+For more than 25 years the idea of long-term, extended travel has been as much ignored as not, the latter producing big blooms of exciting plans for immersive cultural experiences with my family, but birthing small sprouts of watered-down intentions and idled efforts.
+Rather, I mired myself in the unknowns until my aspirations withdrew, withering back to the dark recesses of my mind to collect dust.
 And mostly, quiet moments of peace or long insomniac nights have become great big accomplices to a far-off dream of “Someday”.

-The balloon was bound to burst eventually, whether out of defeat – too many days wasted on the “wouldn’t-it-be-cool-if”, as I convinced myself I am too old or too poor or too alone, the remnants of the broken dream spattered about like the collateral damage of a popped bubble of Bazooka Joe – destroyed yet tenacious, remaining stuck to my skin, to my psyche, to me- or through persistence born of that very tenacity, my invigorated cells becoming party to finally forcing those ever-evolving visions through the cracks of stagnant borders created, ultimately, by Me.
+The balloon was bound to burst eventually, perhaps out of defeat – too many days wasted on the “wouldn’t-it-be-cool-if”, as I convinced myself I am too old or too poor or too alone.
+The remnants of broken dreams spattered about like the collateral damage of a popped bubble of Bazooka Joe – destroyed yet tenacious, remaining stuck to my skin, to my psyche, to me.
+Or perhaps through persistence born of that very tenacity, my invigorated cells becoming party to finally forcing those ever-evolving visions through the cracks of stagnant borders created, ultimately, by Me.